mattkeeler/ecg/README.md

 =============================

 Find here the source for an Emacs configuration generator website.
-It is written in Common Lisp, and was tested using [SBCL].
+It is written in Common Lisp, and was tested using [SBCL], but is known to work fine with other Lisp implementations as well.

 A live instance ought to be available here: <https://emacs.amodernist.com/>.